sekhar989/vacuumworld-gym/trained_agents/README.md

 ## Folder Structure
 ---

-Agents trained in a '$3 \times 3$' grid with $6$-dirt locations arranged using the random seed $518123$ are saved inside the `saved_model` folder present under each main folder.
+Agents trained in a `3 x 3` grid with `6-dirt locations` arranged using the random seed `518123` are saved inside the `saved_model` folder present under each main folder.
 The folder structure is shown below.

 - [trained_agents](https://github.com/sekhar989/vacuumworld-gym/tree/master/trained_agents)
     - [A2C](https://github.com/sekhar989/vacuumworld-gym/tree/master/trained_agents/A2C)